chao-yi-wu/chao-yi-wu.github.io/_posts/2025-01-15-blog-post-Niagen.md

 ---
-title: 'Paper published in Alzheimer & Dementia: Translational Research & Clinical Interventions'
+title: 'Paper published in Alzheimer & Dementia: Translational Research & Clinical Interventions about the efficacy of oral nicotinamide riboside (NR) supplementation'
 date: 2025-01-15
 ---